mhorpheus/test/DFIR-Hotline.md

 No case related information should be divulged to a caller just based upon the name the he/she claims.
 This is to prevent impersonation of clients by third parties such as journalists.
 Caller verification can be performed by calling the person back on a number held on record in Resilient or having them email from their corporate email address to confirm identity.

+The aim of the hotline and on-call team is to support IBM clients in emergency situation.
+Consultant speaking with a Client should use own common sense and experience to judge whether discussed case is indeed emergency.
+Example of non-emergency case is: malware analysis request for an incident which was already contained and remediated by a customer.
+If it is not an emergency, then on-call person should gently push back such request and recommend Client to reach out to his IRIS Account Manager - case will be handled within regular business hours.
+In such a case, on-call person is still obliged to:
+- create and fill in a Resilient ticket marked with `Hotline` tag **(TO BE CLARIFIED)**,
+- notify Account Manager of this customer that such request was submitted to the hotline and pushed back,
+- provide Resilient ticket number to the Account Manager.

 ### Processing Hotline Calls

 The `#iris-hotline-ic` Slack channel is for communicating with the broader team about hotline calls that are currently active and in progress.
 It is recommended to have notifications turned on for this Slack channel as important information about active Hotline & Triage calls are often posted here.
 The `#iris-hotline-ic` Slack channel is also a place where IRIS members who are participating in Hotline Triage call can post questions for the member of the IRIS team who is running call.